top of page

 employed by National Semiconductor as a Marketing & Sales Engineer.

-By necessity, Bert learned to organize and teach others to form sculpture teams.
+1991- Began participating in local sculpture contests.
+By necessity, Bert learned to organize and teach others to form sculpture teams, and work together to create amazing results.

 - Brought Sand In The City to nonprofits around the USA & El Salvador,